 Task 2: Contract law - IRAC legal problem

 Individual work: Analyse and apply Australian legislation and judicial precedent to property practice including transactions.
 Apply legislative frameworks to interpret property case studies.
 CLO1, CLO2.

-Task 3: Property law - IRAC legal problem
+Task 3: Property law - 3 short legal problems

 Weighting: 45% of total grade